AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/architecture.rst

 database, port, and hostname environment as the servers.
 This prevents a command run from one worktree from silently falling back to another worktree's database.

+Projects using Husky can route pre-commit and pre-push commands through the generated ``bin/run-with-dev-env-if-managed`` wrapper.
+It selects ``bin/dev run`` only when the worktree has managed state, retaining the normal inherited environment for checkouts that have not used the runner.

 Application environment and secrets
 -----------------------------------